 Following his playing career, Johnson spent over eight years in law enforcement (2003-11), serving as a police officer before participating in the NFL Players Association Coaching Internship Program.
 He was an assistant in 2012 at Central State (Ohio) University, coaching the defensive backs and special teams.

-Johnson graduated with a bachelor's degree in sociology from Miami in 2006.
-He is currently pursuing a master's degree in kinesiology.
+Johnson graduated with a bachelor’s degree in sociology from Miami in 2006 and earned his master’s degree in kinesiology from Michigan State in 2015.